Alpha Prime Racing: Truck No. 44 history

+Truck No. 44 results

 2017 closure

 Following reports two days earlier that longtime crew chief Kevin Eagle had left the team, primary driver and owner Tommy Joe Martins took to Twitter, Periscope and the media to announce the team's closure in late December 2017.
 The team had plans to compete in a full 2018 NASCAR Camping World Truck Series schedule; however, two drivers signed to drive on handshake deals failed to follow through, leaving the team's financial security in doubt.
 Tommy Joe, commenting on the situation, noted the irony of the situation that the team had been founded as an underdog, family team and now had to rely on pay drivers to survive, the antithesis of what the team was founded on.
 Once those drivers with sponsors backed out, Martins said that his family was unwilling to take the $300,000 or $400,000 loss that the team took in 2017.
 At different points, he called the decision "hard" to give up on a dream, yet "easy" to make financially.
 He also did not rule out a return to the Xfinity Series but the return did not seem likely at the time of closure.
 Martins later disclosed that the team had approached Ford Performance to become a partner team but that the manufacturer turned the team down.

+ARCA Racing Series

+Car No. 42 history

+In 2011, the team fielded the No. 42 Dodge at Daytona with Tommy Joe Martins behind the wheel.
+He finished fourteenth.

+Car No. 42 results

+Car No. 95 history

+The team debuted in the ARCA Series in 2010.
+They fielded the No. 95 Ford for Tommy Joe Martins at Daytona.
+He finished eighth.